 What is NIST Compliance?
-A Complete 2025 Guide?
+A Complete 2026 Guide

 NIST standards bring together industry best practices and security guidelines from various publications, emphasizing scientific rigor, traceability, and continuous improvement.
 They are especially important for organizations that handle Controlled Unclassified Information (CUI) and must comply with regulations such as FISMA, which requires federal agencies to implement strong data protection measures.

-The average cost of a data breach worldwide in 2023 was an astounding $4.45 million, and according to IBM's analysis, many of these breaches occurred as a result of inadequate security measures or noncompliance.
+The average cost of a data breach worldwide in 2023 was an astounding $4.45 million, and according to IBM's analysis, many breaches resulted from inadequate security measures or noncompliance.
 This demonstrates the need to adhere to established standards such as NIST, which assist in reducing risk and safeguarding sensitive data.
-Let's delve into this article to learn more about NIST compliance, including who requires it, the main frameworks involved, and why safe company operations and data protection are so crucial in 2025.
+Let's delve into this article to learn more about NIST compliance, including who requires it, the main frameworks involved, and why safe company operations and data protection are so crucial in 2026.

 Key Takeaways: